23 April 2020

-Many Parisians are using their confinement / stay-at-home time to get (or stay) in shape.
-Whether it's Pilates, yoga, dancing in place or lifting weights, the lockdown is an opportunity to tone up, and if we need help, trainers and studios are offering free online workout classes... all at one's fingertips with but a quick search on the internet.
-And for many, like former CHANEL model now author Caroline de Maigret (find her books on Amazon), admit to pretty much hating anything that resembles a scheduled exercise program: in Paris, exercise is less important than in the U.S. partly because most everyone walks as much as possible and uses bicycles to get around.
-Everywhere.
+Many Parisians are using the confinement / stay-at-home time to get (or stay) in shape.
+Whether it's Pilates, yoga, dancing in place or lifting weights, the lockdown has been an opportunity to tone up, and if we need help, trainers and studios are offering free online workout classes... all at one's fingertips with but a quick online search.
+For many, like former CHANEL model now author Caroline de Maigret (find her books on Amazon) - who openly admits to pretty much hating scheduled-workout anything - exercise doesn't mean a structured gym routine, and in Paris, staying active doesn't even feel like "exercise" partly because most everyone walks as much as possible and uses bicycles to get around as part of daily life.

 No comments: :